shaovie/goev/README.md

 ## Features

 * I/O event-driven architecture
-* Lightweight and easy-to-use
+* Lightweight and minimalist implementation of the Reactor pattern, allowing flexible combinations of multiple reactors
+* Object-oriented implementation for easier encapsulation of business logic.
 * Supporting asynchronous sending allows higher-level applications to perform synchronous I/O operations while asynchronously handling business processing
-* Support multi-threaded polling
-* Perfect support for REUSEPORT multi-threading mode
-* Lock-free operations in a polling stack
+* Lock-free operations in a polling stack, enabling zero-copy data transfer for synchronous I/O.
-* Built-in quad-heap timer, suitable for performance-demanding scenarios with a large number of timers
-* Provide multiple optimization options
-* Build-in connection pool
+* Perfect support for REUSEPORT multi-poller mode
+* Built-in four-heap timer implementation, enabling lock-free/synchronous handling of I/O and timer events.
+* Fully native implementation of acceptor/connector, providing maximum customizability.
+* Controllable number of underlying threads.
+The per-connection per-goroutine approach usually leads to a surge in the number of threads, but using pollers helps maintain a consistent thread count, keeping it at the initial level
+* Garbage collection (GC)-friendly, minimizing additional heap memory usage during runtime.
+* Customizable mempool for faster memory allocation compared to make and more precise memory management
 * Few APIs and low learning costs

 ## Installation